USD in Nuke's Classic 3D System

 Choosing the 3D Viewer Type

 Nuke 13.0 onwards includes a new Hydra 3D viewport, which uses hdStorm as a new renderer.
-The Hydra Viewer is more consistent with other applications in your pipeline, such as Katana, Solaris, or USDView, as well as providing output that represents the output from ScanlineRender nodes more accurately.
+The Hydra Viewer is more consistent with other applications in your pipeline, such as Katana, Solaris, or USDView, and the represents the output of the ScanlineRender node.

-The Hydra viewer is the default 3D viewer, but you can revert to Nuke’s legacy Viewer in the Viewer node's Properties > 3D > renderer dropdown.
-You can also select whether or not to display lights, materials and/or shadows in the Hydra Viewer by toggling the relevant checkboxes.
+You can also select whether or not to display geometry, lights, materials and/or shadows in the 3D Viewer by toggling the relevant checkboxes.

 Learn how to import mesh, point cloud, light, camera, and axis data into Nuke from a USD file.